-Professional/graduate schools usually require Personal Statements from their applicants.
+Professional/graduate schools require Personal Statements from applicants.
 These may also be called Admissions Essays, Statements of Purpose or Mission Statements.
 Some scholarship applications also request a Personal Statement.
 The purpose of a Personal Statement is:

 - To show your interest and to demonstrate your ability to write clearly